Denver Medical Society

 The Denver Medical Society is the "Rocky Mountain region's oldest and largest local medical society" It was founded in 1871 to improve public health through education and professional standards.
 It tackled issues such as epidemics, tuberculosis, and development of sanitation systems, including initiating the construction of the systems sewer system.
 Between 1889 and 1902, its scope included Arapahoe County.
 Then, it returned to an organization focused on the city and county of Denver.

-Denver Medical Association
+History

 In April 1871 the Denver Medical Association was founded.
 (Note: The Denver City Medical Association, made up of physicians who had served the Confederate and Union Armies, was operated between 1864 and 1868 at the corner of Sixteenth and Larimer in a log cabin.
 No records exist about the association's activities.)
 The Denver Medical Association created the public health system for Denver, Colorado to improve the health of its citizens.
 Its goals were to "raise the standard of the profession" and "encourage better medical education".

 In 1871 the Dr. Henry King Steele led an initiative to establish a state medical society.
 The Territorial Medical Society was established on September 19, 1871 when physicians from across the territory attended a meeting in a Denver district courtroom.
 It became the Colorado State Medical Society in 1876.